andywillmot/Reboot2020/README.md

 4) **Client Credential grant** - client reqests an access token using their own credentials

 ## Flows ##
-While *flows* are mentioned in OAuth 2.0, OIDC 1.0 fully defines a set of flows based around OAuth grants:
+While *flows* are mentioned in OAuth 2.0, it's OIDC 1.0 that fully defines a set of flows based around OAuth grants:
 1) **Authorisation code flow** - Basically the authorisation code grant, but with some extra bells on
 2) **Implicit flow** - Basically the implicit grant, but with some extra bells
 3) **Hybrid flow** - A combination of authorisation code and implicit grant, with even more bells on

 ## Scopes ##
 *Scopes* provide a method to limit access to a resource for a client, making the authorisation more granular than normal session-based authorisation.
-Scopes are mentioned in OAuth 2.0, but OIDC makes this real by providing a number of built in ones.
+Again, scopes are mentioned in OAuth 2.0, but it's OIDC that makes them real by providing a number of built in ones.
 For example:
 * **profile** - requests access to default profile claims
 * **email** - requests access to email and email_verified claims
 * **address** - requests access to address claim